mothur/mothur.github.io/_wiki/mothur_v.1.18.0.md

 -   [get.current](get.current),
     [set.current](set.current) and pretty much every other
     command in mothur:
-    -   you can now set filenames to \"current\". example: summary.seqs(fasta=stool.fasta) unique.seqs(fasta=current).
+    -   you can now set filenames to "current". example: summary.seqs(fasta=stool.fasta) unique.seqs(fasta=current).
         Also, if a required parameter is not given mothur will look for the current file, so summary.seqs(fasta=stool.fasta)